theSirD/C-_OOPPatterns_Architecture/README.md

 ## Lab 3.
 Email System
 The goal of lab is to put in practice principles of OOP, GRASP, SOLID, creational patterns, structural patterns, mocking.

 ## Lab 4.
-Command Line Tool For Interacting and Managing the File System.
+Just Like Git.
+Command Line Tool For Interacting and Managing the File System
-The goal of lab is to apply SOLID principles, behavioral, structural and creational patterns
+The goal of lab is to apply SOLID principles, behavioral, structural and creational patterns.

+## Lab 5.
+Banking System With Layered Architecture
+The goal of lab is to create banking system using layered architecture.
+I used Onion architrecture and PostreSQL.